 Candidate engagement and experience

 - Firstly, building a strong company reputation is absolutely necessary.
 Best talent has many places to go to, so you need to show them your unique Employer Brand and your Employer Value Proposition.
 You have to be an employer that actively communicates through social networks, informs the general public about its and its' people successes.
-It has to present itself as a proactive ambience for work, that brings the best out of people.
+It has to present itself as a proactive ambiance for work, that brings the best out of people.
 In the end, but not less important, it has to be seen that your people are having a good time.
 This is why communicating Employer Value Proposition is important to attract your candidate personas.

 - Secondly, to contact a candidate and create an opportunity to meet him/her in an informal environment.
-The passive candidate that doesn't look for a job and doesn't want to leave from the current company, will not come to a strictly formal interview – he/she isn't interested in that.
+The passive candidate that doesn't look for a job and doesn't want to leave the current company, will not come to a strictly formal interview – he/she isn't interested in that.
 But, he/she will not refuse an informal socializing, constructive discussion or whatever he/she might be interested in (it has nothing to do with work).
-Building an exceptional candidate experience is an imperative for building a high quality talent pool.
+Building an exceptional candidate experience is imperative for building a high-quality talent pool.

 - Thirdly, we are here and we hang out.
 We talk in a relaxed way, stimulate the candidate to open more, and, through the informal talking, we find out everything we need.
 While we talk about summer plans, we can discover a lot about our candidate.
 About its affinities, habits, social characteristics and its character.
-And, we are talking about summer holidays.
+And, we are talking about the summer holidays.
 Very simple, isn't it?
 We end our socializing with an agreement to repeat it (not the interview, but socializing) because this one was very nice and comfortable.

 By now, you find out what moves and motivates him/her.
 Also, you know are you in a situation to offer it.
 Is that the money, additional benefits, stimulative atmosphere, support in education... millions of possibilities.